rishav21r/AirMan-Database-System/README.md

 The airport has a Civil Aviation Authority (CAA) Ordinary Licence that allows flights for the public transport of passengers or flying instruction.
 The airport specializes in general aviation, handling a spectrum of traffic from private aviation to large business jets.
 It has no scheduled airline service, as flights using the airport are not permitted to carry fare-paying passengers.

 The airport has one runway that can accommodate the take-off and landing of aircraft up to Boeing 737/Airbus A320 size.
 It is also an Instrument Landing System.
 Radar air traffic control (ATC) services are provided by Thames Radar at the London Terminal Control Centre.
-In contrast, procedural approach and visual flight rules and air traffic control services are provided by the airport itself.
+In contrast, procedural approach visual flight rules and air traffic control services are provided by the airport itself.

 Biggin Hill is used by many business flights involving business jets and similar-sized aircraft.
 The airport has a passenger terminal located on the A233 road just south of Leaves Green, which provides facilities for such flights, including departure lounges, a licensed café bar, and customs and immigration facilities.